ninidu/ticket-system/README.md

 ### React renders into Blade
 DOM elements with id="ticket-app" or id="create-ticket-app" are rendered into by React.
 Props are passed via data-* attributes.

-## Conceptual Workflow
--Laravel Blade handles routing and server-side rendering.

--Each Blade file includes a div (e.g., #ticket-app) with ticket data passed as a data-* prop.

--React components are mounted to these elements based on their presence in the DOM.

--Tailwind CSS is shared between Blade and React views.

 ## Example: Blade View Passing Data
-    ```bash
         <div
         id="ticket-app"
         data-tickets='@json($tickets)'